publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schIV/ptA/m__us_usc_t7_s7251.md

     (c) __Purchase prices__

         The support purchase prices under this section for each of the products of milk (butter, cheese, and nonfat dry milk) announced by the Secretary shall be the same for all of that product sold by persons offering to sell the product to the Secretary.
-The purchase prices shall be sufficient to enable plants of average efficiency to pay producers, on average, a price that is not less than the rate of price support for milk in effect under subsection (b) of this section.
+The purchase prices shall be sufficient to enable plants of average efficiency to pay producers, on average, a price that is not less than the rate of price support for milk in effect under subsection (b).

     (d) __Special rule for butter and nonfat dry milk purchase prices__